justinskolnick/big-blink-pdx/README.md

 ## Introduction

-**The Big Blink PDX** is a website that remixes public lobbying data published by the City of Portland, Oregon, with the primary goal of surfacing relationships and highlighting activity over time.
+**The Big Blink PDX** is a website that remixes lobbying data published by the City of Portland, Oregon, with the primary goal of surfacing relationships and highlighting activity over time.

 The site's Express/Node.js back-end functions as a REST API for a React front-end driven by React Router and Redux.
 The front-end is TypeScript.
 The full production database and downloaded records are included in the repository.